Gac14/Gac14-Datapack/docs/gameplay/users/RootUser.md

 ## Handling of Commands by Root [concepts.user.root.cmdhandle]

-All commands issued to the server by the root user SHALL be run in an elevated context.
+All commands issued to the server by the root user shall be run in an elevated context.
 These commands shall meet all permission level requirements `[cmd.permission.legacy]`, and all named permission requirements `[cmd.permission.req]`.